Patato777/TIPE/NOTES.md

  - Jir ́ı Matousek.
 On approximate geometric k-clustering.
 Discrete & Computational Geometry, 24(1):61–84, 2000.

 Reading:
- - Genetic Algorithms for the TSP "In another classic problem in Statistics, called Cluster Analysis, which consists of obtaining the optimal classification of a set of individuals characterized by any number of variables, Lozano et al. (1996) developed one method which used the genetic crossover and mutation operators, related with path representation" p.19

 Finished:
  - Ball, Geoffrey H., Hall, David J. (1965) Isodata: a method of data analysis and pattern classification, Stanford Research Institute, Menlo Park,United States.
 Office of Naval Research.
 Information Sciences Branch (https://apps.dtic.mil/dtic/tr/fulltext/u2/699616.pdf) *Nothing to get from*